brucehq/bruce-docs/content/cli-application/_index.md

 ## Overall Usage
 To install the application please see the [installation](/cli-application/install) page.

-CFS has many built in operators and actions that can be performed.
+Bruce has many built in operators and actions that can be performed.
 The following is a list of the available commands and their usage.
 This list can be produced by running the bruce --help command once the application is installed.

 ```bash
 bruce --help